 I like the fact that the term "thirst for blood" is presented as a disease.
 There is no connection with vampires and so on.
 But, that is not the whole subject of the problem.
 This tells a pair of sister and brother who are locked up in their nests with mysterious diseases.

-I really like the element of romance here.
+really like the element of romance here.
 It's painful and tragic.
-I don't know if this is a subjective impression because of taste, there is a distinct impression about the relationship between Chizuna and Kizuna.
-I understand that they are sister and brother, but there is no connection with incest, it is different.
-They need each other, I hope they stick with the concept to the end.
-They did, but at the same time they did not.
+I don't know if this is a subjective impression because of my taste, there is a something different about Chizuna and Kizuna’s relationship.
+I understand that they are sister and brother, they need each other but there is no connection with incest, it is different.
+I hope that they stick with the concept to the end and they did, but at the same time they did not.
 There is a limit between them.

-It went well until a nurse appeared as a third party.
+Everything going well until a nurse appeared as a third party.
 This is one thing I did not expect, "there are outsiders who put their noses in other people's family affairs".
-I don't like how the author puts it so suddenly.
-It feels like a rush to end the story and provide a lot of information in a short time.
-Imagine if there were outsiders who dared to investigate without permission with the reason "because he decided to commit suicide suddenly".
+I don't like it.
+It feels like rushing to the end of the story and provide a lot of information in a short time.
+Imagine if there were outsiders who dared to investigate without permission with the reason "because he decided to commit suicide suddenly, so I want to knwo".
 For god’s sake, that's about privacy.

 The part I like the most is some chapter towards the final.
-There is an atmosphere of relief, free from restraints and began to open up.
+There is an atmosphere of relief and free from restraints.
 Some of the scenes where Chizuna could laugh out seemed to show the seconds before her death.
 She has a big role here, who always sacrifices, she deserves to be happy.

-And regarding the conclusions, it is not satisfying.
+And regarding the conclusions, it was not satisfying.

 If I'm the author I will not choose that option.
 You know, this is broadly about dependency and emotional bonding with others.
 The trigger is an emotion that cannot be separated from the past.
 It doesn't need to be debated scientifically, medicine and so on, but how to cure and fill the gaps between the two.
 Everything is the matters of psychological.